Balinese Pork Noodles

 - Heat half the oil in wok over high heat.
 Transfer marinated pork to wok.
 Cook pork for about 5 mins, until golden in colour but not cooked through.
 Remove from wok and set aside.
 Drain any marinade into a small bowl or jug.

 - Heat remaining oil in wok, add spring onions, broccolini and pak choy and toss for 1 min.
-Add stock and remaining marinade to wok and bring to boil for 1 min.
+Return the marinade to the wok and bring to boil for 1 min.
 Add noodles and return pork to pan.
 Cook for a further couple of mins until cooked through.
-Stir through most of the bean shoots and coriander.

-- Place into serving bowls, top with remaining bean shoots and coriander, and sprinkle with chopped peanuts.
+- Place into serving bowls, top with coriander.